alen6516/doc/protocol/udp.md

 # Overview
-* Length of a UDP header is usually  octets
+* Length of a UDP header is 8 octets

-* having dst's IP address and asking its MAC address
+* no session, no state => connectionless
+    * each UDP segment is handled inidependently from another
+    * Datagram socket

 # Structure